8 Million Bees Beneath a Cemetery: A Hidden Asset or Environmental Risk?

 Q: What is urban biodiversity?

-A: Urban biodiversity refers to the variety of plant and animal species present in city environments, which is crucial for ecosystem health and sustainability.
-It plays a vital role in urban agriculture, public health, and enhancing the environment’s resilience to climate change.
+A: Urban biodiversity refers to the variety of species residing in city environments, including plants, insects, and mammals.
+It plays a crucial role in enhancing ecosystem resilience and urban health.

-Q: What mistakes should urban farmers avoid when promoting biodiversity?
+Q: What future trends should we expect in urban biodiversity?

 Leave a Comment